Insurance for Acupuncture

 - American Specialty Health (ASH)

-- Anthem plans managed by American Specialty Health
+- Anthem and BCBS plans managed by American Specialty Health

 Amaluna Acupuncture cannot bill for: